-- Up to date strategies are in place in respect of communications, marketing and consultation/engagement. - A corporate database of formal consultation/engagement is maintained to reduce duplication of consultation/engagement. - Extensive consultation/engagement processes have been followed in relation to the 2015/16 budget process following the changes last year.
+- Up to date strategies are in place in respect of communications, marketing and consultation/engagement. - A corporate database of formal consultation/engagement is maintained to reduce duplication of consultation/engagement. - Extensive consultation/engagement processes have been followed in relation to the budget process following the changes last year.

-Incorporating good governance arrangements in respect of partnerships and other group working as identified in the CIPFA Framework "Delivering Good Governance in Local Government" and reflecting these in the authority's overall governance arrangements
+4.1.16 Incorporating good governance arrangements in respect of partnerships and other group working as identified in the CIPFA Framework "Delivering Good Governance in Local Government" and reflecting these in the authority's overall governance arrangements

-- The Council has adopted a formal Framework for Partnership Working which specifies the minimum governance requirements in respect of all the Council's partnerships and the enhanced requirements in respect of its key partnerships. - Since 1999 a "Compact Agreement" has been in place which is a local agreement for governing the relationship between public sector organisations within the County Borough and third sector organisations.
-In April 2013, a revised Compact Agreement was published for the period 2013 to 2017 bringing together the following partners: Gwent Association of Voluntary Organisations, Caerphilly County Borough Council, Gwent Police, the Police and Crime Commissioner for Gwent, Aneurin Bevan Health Board, South Wales Fire and Rescue Service, Community and Town Councils and the Caerphilly Business Forum.
+- The Council has adopted a formal Framework for Partnership Working which specifies the minimum governance requirements in respect of all the Council's partnerships and the enhanced requirements in respect of its key partnerships.
+Since 1999 a "Compact Agreement" has been in place which is a local agreement for governing the relationship between public sector organisations within the County Borough and third sector organisations.
+In April 2013, a revised Compact Agreement was published for the period 2013 to 2017 bringing together the following partners: Gwent Association of Voluntary Organisations, Caerphilly County Borough Council, Gwent Police, the Police and Crime Commissioner for Gwent, Aneurin Bevan University Health Board, South Wales Fire and Rescue Service, Community and Town Councils and the Caerphilly Business Forum.
 The Compact Agreement recognises the mutual benefits that can be gained from close co-operation and sets out guidelines for how all parties should work together.
-A Compact Review Task and Finish Group has been set up with Compact Partners with Cllr David Carter and Cllr Ackerman representing the Council. - Key partnerships and partners are invited to attend the biannual Caerphilly Local Service Board Standing Conference, which focuses on communicating progress made on the delivery of LSB priorities, which include "Caerphilly Delivers" (the Single Integrated Plan), such as tackling the impact of poverty and more recently the Well-being of Future Generations Act, and associated programmes/projects/initiatives. - During 2013/14, a detailed piece of work was undertaken identifying all partnerships and collaborations. - The Council now maintains details of all the current collaborations and partnerships in existence. - In addition, the approved Collaboration and Partnership Strategy sets out the requirements for creating new Partnerships and Collaborations and importantly includes the arrangements for disbanding and exiting arrangements.
+We plan to review the Compact Agreement in line with the new objectives in the Well-being Plan 2018. - Key partners will be invited to attend the Public Services Board annual conference where the PSB will report on progress against its Well-being Plan and to make links and ensure that there is integration in delivery.
+The Council maintains details of all the current collaborations and partnerships in existence.
+The Corporate Governance Panel periodically monitors these arrangements.
+This can include the involvement of Internal Audit. - In addition, the approved Collaboration and Partnership Strategy sets out the requirements for creating new Partnerships and Collaborations and importantly includes the arrangements for disbanding and exiting arrangements.

-Review of effectiveness
+5. Review of effectiveness

-The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the corporate governance panel within the authority who have responsibility for the development and maintenance of the governance environment, the Internal Audit Manager's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
-The review covers all significant corporate systems, processes and controls, spanning the whole range of the Council's activities, including in particular those designed to ensure:
+5.1 The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the Corporate Governance Panel within the Authority who have responsibility for the development and maintenance of the governance environment, the Internal Audit Manager's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
+The review covers all significant corporate systems, processes and controls, spanning the whole range of the Council's activities, including in particular those designed to ensure:-

-- The Authority's policies are put into place.

-- The Authority's values are met.

-- Laws and regulations are complied with.

-- Required processes are adhered to.

-- Performance and Financial statements and other published information are accurate and reliable. - Human, financial, data/information and other resources are managed efficiently and effectively. - Services are delivered efficiently and effectively.

-The following paragraphs describe the processes that have been applied in maintaining and reviewing the effectiveness of the Council's governance framework.
+- The Authority's policies are put into place. - Laws and regulations are complied with. - Required processes are adhered to. - Performance and financial statements and other published information are accurate and reliable. - Human, financial, data/information and other resources are managed efficiently and effectively. - Services are delivered efficiently and effectively. - 5.2 The following paragraphs describe the processes that have been applied in maintaining and reviewing the effectiveness of the Council's governance framework.

-Corporate Level Review
+5.2.1 Corporate Level Review

-A management group, the Corporate Governance Panel, consisting of the following officers and the Cabinet member for HR and Governance has been established to oversee the compilation of the Annual Governance Statement:
+A management group, the Corporate Governance Panel, consisting of the following officers and the Cabinet member for HR and Governance has been established to oversee the compilation of the Annual Governance Statement:-

-- Acting Director of Corporate Services and S151;

-- Interim Head of Legal Services and Monitoring Officer;

-- Head of Performance and Property;

-- Internal Audit Manager;

-- Acting Head of ICT/SIRO
+- Acting Director of Corporate Services and S151; - Interim Head of Legal Services and Monitoring Officer; - Head of Public Protection (Corporate Policy & Performance Management); - Internal Audit Manager; - Acting Head of ICT/SIRO